-If your bill is missing or late, contact T-Mobile Customer Service.
+If your bill is missing or late, contact us.

-There may be times when calls do not charge to your account until one or two bill cycles after they occur.
-These are known as late billables.
-Although late billables are commonly associated with roaming, there are several reasons that call charges can be delayed.
+There may be times when calls don't charge to your account until one or two bill cycles after they occur.
+These delayed charges are commonly associated with roaming, but there are several reasons that call charges can be delayed.

 P.O.
 Box 53410

 Be sure to include your T-Mobile account number, Social Security number, or Tax ID with the documentation.

 You need to meet the following qualifications to change your bill due date:

 - You haven't previously changed your bill due date.

 - The proposed date is more than 10 days from the current due date.